PX4/PX4-user_guide/en/debug/plotting_realtime_uorb_data.md

 That's all that should be needed for connecting to the simulator.

+### PX4 on Hardware

-If you're working with hardware you'll need to start the client on PX4 and your agent connection command will be slightly different.
+If you're working with real hardware you'll need to explicitly start the client on PX4 and your agent connection command will be slightly different.
 [Using flight controller hardware](../ros2/user_guide.md#using-flight-controller-hardware) in the _ROS 2 User Guide_ provides links to setup information.

 ## Unavailable/New Messages